SECTOR

 GOAL

-Assist client in effectively communicating its policy message to a wide audience, achieving its goal of reducing rowdy behavior on the holiday.
+Assist client in effectively communicating its policy message to a wide, targeted audience, achieving its goal of reducing calls for service and arrests on July 4 at town beaches.

 Background

-Thousands of revels descend on Cape Cod beaches every Fourth of July.
-In Dennis, recent years saw a troubling trend of partiers creating disturbances, fighting, playing loud music late at night, and getting injured or sick.
-In 2023, the crowd overwhelmed local law enforcement, which closed the beach mid-afternoon to preserve public safety.
-The crowd left behind “an extraordinary amount of trash, which included aluminum cans, towels, clothing, shoes, broken glass, broken coolers, beach chairs and contraband.”
-Over a dozen people were arrested.
+Thousands of beachgoers descend on Cape Cod beaches every Fourth of July.
+In Dennis, recent years saw a troubling trend of large influxes of partiers creating disturbances, fighting, assaults, overconsuming alcohol, and getting injured or sick.
+In 2023, these crowd issues forced local law enforcement to close the beach mid-afternoon to preserve public safety.
+Left behind was an extraordinary amount of trash, which included aluminum beer cans, towels, clothing, shoes, broken glass, broken coolers, beach chairs and other items.
+Over a dozen people were arrested that day.

 Concept